P0LAN/P0LAN/README.md

 # 💫 About Us:
-We're currently working on polan<br>Our team has knowledge in:<br>C#, flutter , java , kotlin , dart.<br>We love making FOSS apps
+We're currently working on polan<br>We love making FOSS apps

 # 💻 Tech Stack: